The all you need to know guide

 pot - pan – plates – bowls – cups - cutleries

-radio - bluetooth - cd - usb
+radio - bluetooth - usb

 Brand: Dacia Dokker | Engine: 1.6 Petrol | Tire size: 195-65-15 | Gearbox: Manual